hammy275/immersive-mc/README.md

 There's VR support!
 In fact, this mod was primarily built to make VR a better experience!

 You'll need my API mod, [mc-vr-api](https://www.curseforge.com/minecraft/mc-mods/mc-vr-api) to use this in VR.
 With this mod installed, you'll be able to use your actual hands to place items, instead of just right clicking!

+## Version Support

+1.16.1: This version is only supported under Beta 1.1, which you can download [here](https://github.com/hammy3502/immersive-mc/releases/download/v1.0.0-beta1.1/immersivemc-1.0.0-beta1.1-1.16.1.jar)

+1.16.5: Grab a release!

+1.18.2: The 1.18.2 version of ImmersiveMC is currently in development!
+Feel free to grab an alpha/beta, and report any bugs you find!

+1.19.2+: Future versions coming soon!

+Fabric: Fabric support is here!
+With Vivecraft supporting both Forge and Fabric, it only makes sense for ImmersiveMC to, too!
+Fabric is supported starting with ImmersiveMC 1.18.2 Beta 2.

+Other Forge Versions: There are no plans to backport ImmerisveMC to older versions of Minecraft, nor are there any plans to port it to minor versions of Minecraft that have newer versions.
+For example, there are no plans to port ImmersiveMC to 1.18.1, as 1.18.2 already exists.